dj-jd-unofficial/Whereabouts/README.md

 - A completely new front end
 - A leaderboard

-Keep in mind the new front end and the leaderboard are strictly the look.
+Keep in mind the new front end and the leaderboard are strickly for prototyping purposes.
 There is no functionality with it, that is what your group needs to do.
-Essentially your job is to combine TrickyMaps and Whereabouts to make the game Dr.Thomas and Whereabouts wanted.
+Your job is to combine `TrickyMaps` and `Whereabouts` to make the game Dr.Thomas wanted.
 This documentation is created to try to help you so you can start immediately and avoid the struggle we had.
-Our recommendation is to completely rewrite the backend and use TrickyMaps as a reference.
+Our recommendation is to completely rewrite the backend and use `TrickyMaps` as a reference.
 Below are gonna be some of the languages and tools used for
-TrickyMaps and we will explain why these are the choices.
+`TrickyMaps` and we will explain why these are the choices.

+#### Back end
-Back end- Python
+##### Python
-The previous group loved Python so that is why he chose this.
+The previous group loved Python.
+That's the only reason why they chose it.
 You can probably choose any language you want for this, just make sure to do some research if you want to make a change.
-Front end - Angular
-TrickyMaps chose Angular because it is created by Google so it works well with the Google API.
-Only problem is they didn't use any of the Angular functions to work with the Google API, so TrickyMaps was difficult to make any changes with.
-We stuck with Angular with the front end we created.
-Tools- Flask
+##### Flask package
 This runs the backend code on a server.
 There is so much data from the google street view that a server needs to run it.
 Although if you have a small mile radius it probably can run on your local host.

+#### Front end
+#####Angular
+`TrickyMaps` chose Angular because it is created by Google, so it works well with the Google API.
+The only problem is they didn't use any of the Angular functions to work with the Google API, so `TrickyMaps` was difficult to make any changes to.
+We stuck with Angular with the front end we created.

 Also utilizes the Google API key.
-You can get this for free on the google cloud platform.
+You can get this for free when signing up for Google Cloud Platform.
 There are videos on how to do this, it isn't too difficult.
-Just make sure you don't upload your key to GitHub because then other people can use it and that can be bad.
+**Make sure you don't upload your key to GitHub because other people can use it, and you'll get charged for it.**